Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Proof Sketch

-We then apply this result to our MARL setting by studying the rate of decay of the objective function between the learned policy ${\pi}_{k}^\est$ and the optimal policy $\pi^*$ (\cref{theorem: performance_difference_lemma_applied}). \\
+We then apply this result to our MARL setting by studying the rate of decay of the objective function between the learned policy ${\pi}_{k}^\est$ and the optimal policy $\pi^*$ (\cref{theorem: performance_difference_lemma_applied}).

 \textbf{Step 3: Performance Difference Lemma to Complete the Proof.} As a consequence of the prior two steps and Lemma \ref{assumption:qest_qhat_error}, $Q^*(s,a')$ and $\hat{Q}_{k,m}^\est(s_g,F_{z_\Delta},a_g')$ become similar as $k\to n$.
 We further prove that the value generated by the policies $\pi^*$ and ${\pi}_{k}^\est$ must also be very close (where the residue shrinks as $k \to n$).
 We then use the well-known performance difference lemma \citep{Kakade+Langford:2002} which we restate in Appendix \ref{theorem: performance difference lemma}.
 A crucial theorem needed to use the performance difference lemma is a bound on $Q^*(s',\pi^*(s')) - Q^*(s',\hat{\pi}_{k}^\est(s_g',F_{s_\Delta'}))$.

 Therefore, we formulate and prove \cref{thm:q_diff_actions} which yields a probabilistic bound on this difference, where the randomness is over the choice of $\Delta\in\binom{[n]}{k}$: